Approximate Circular Pattern Matching: Abstract

 \section{Abstract}

-We consider approximate \emph{circular pattern matching} (CPM, in short) under the \emph{Hamming} and \emph{edit} distance, in which we are given a length-$n$ text~$T$, a length-$m$ pattern $P$, and a threshold~$k>0$, and we are to report all starting positions of fragments of $T$ (called occurrences) that are at distance at most $k$ from some cyclic rotation of~$P$.
-In the decision version of the problem, we are to check if any such occurrence exists.
-All previous results for approximate CPM were either average-case upper bounds or heuristics, except for the work of Charalampopoulos et al.~[CKP$^+$, JCSS'21], who considered only the Hamming distance.
+We investigate the complexity of approximate \emph{circular pattern matching} (CPM, in short) under the \emph{Hamming} and \emph{edit} distances.
+In this problem, we are given a length-$n$ text~$T$, a length-$m$ pattern $P$, and a positive integer threshold~$k$, and we are to report all starting positions (called occurrences) of \fragments of $T$ that are at distance at most $k$ from some cyclic rotation of~$P$.
+The decision version of the problem asks to check if any such occurrence exists.
+All previous results for approximate CPM were either average-case upper bounds or heuristics, with the exception of the work of Charalampopoulos et al.~[CKP$^+$, JCSS'21], who considered the Hamming distance only.
+For the reporting version of the approximate CPM problem under the Hamming distance, we improve upon the main algorithm of [CKP$^+$, JCSS'21] from $\Oh(n+(n/m) \cdot k^4)$ to $\Oh(n+(n/m) \cdot k^3)$ time; for the edit distance, we give an $\Oh(nk^2)$-time algorithm.
+Notably, for the decision versions and wide parameter ranges, we give algorithms whose complexities are almost identical to the state-of-the-art for standard (i.e., non-circular) approximate pattern matching: \begin{itemize} \item For the decision version of the approximate CPM problem under the Hamming distance, we obtain an $\Oh(n+(n/m) \cdot k^2 \log k / \log \log k)$-time algorithm, which works in $\Oh(n)$ time whenever $k = \Oh(\sqrt{m \log \log m / \log m})$.
+In comparison, the fastest algorithm for the standard counterpart of the problem, by Chan et al.~[CGKKP, STOC’20], runs in $\Oh(n)$ time only for $k=\Oh(\sqrt{m})$. \item For the decision version of the approximate CPM problem under the edit distance, the $\Oh(nk\log^2 k)$ time complexity of our algorithm near matches the $\Oh(nk)$ time complexity of the Landau--Vishkin algorithm [LV, J.~Algorithms'89] for approximate pattern matching under edit distance; the latter algorithm remains the fastest known for $k=\Omega(m^{2/5})$.
+As a stepping stone, we propose an $\Oh(nk\log^2 k)$-time algorithm for solving the Longest Prefix $k'$-Edit Match problem, proposed by Landau et al.\ [LMS, SICOMP'98], for all $k' \in \{1,\dots,k\}$.
+We also show a further application of said problem in computing approximate longest common substrings. \end{itemize}